Cape Disappointment State Park

 Ms. Lin is fully restoring a section of the island to native grasses and wildflowers and will install a large, stone-rimmed earthwork: a “listening circle” sculpted out of a natural amphitheater at the top of the island.
 The shape is inspired by a Nez Perce blessing ceremony held here in spring 2005. more >

-Where the Columbia once thundered over one of North America’s largest waterfalls, creating a life-sustaining salmon fishery and gathering place for thousands of Native Americans, Maya Lin will build a tribute to this lost place, a simple arc cantilevered at the river’s edge that is inspired by the fishing planks used here before the falls were inundated in 1957. more >
+At Celilo, the Columbia River once thundered over one of North America’s strongest waterfalls, creating a life-sustaining salmon fishery and gathering place for native people throughout the region.
+Maya Lin has designed a simple arc cantilevered at the river’s edge, inspired by the fishing platforms used here before the falls were inundated in 1957. more >